-When you successfully complete the first year of this program you will have met the academic requirements to take the practical nursing (LPN)
+When you successfully complete the first year of this program you will have met the academic requirements to take the practical nursing (LPN) licensure examination.
+Upon completion of the second year of the program the student has met the academic requirements to take the NCLEX-RN licensure examination.

-licensure examination.

 Employment of registered nurses is expected to grow much faster than the average for all occupations.
 The best employment opportunities are for those who are willing to relocate.
 This is a demanding program, and nursing is a demanding profession.
-But a career in nursing also offers tremendous rewards - and could be the career you've been searching for.
+But a career in nursing also offers tremendous rewards - and could be the career you've been searching for